 PROGRAM GUIDE | COURSE DESCRIPTIONS | FACULTY | SCHEDULE OF COURSES

-Meet Jenniffer Burke, vice president of development at Big Brothers Big Sisters of Greater Pittsburgh.
+Meet M.A. alumna Jenniffer Burke, VP of development at Big Brothers Big Sisters of Greater Pittsburgh.

-Students in the M.A. organizational leadership program choose from one of the following four concentrations:
+Students in the master's in organizational leadership program choose from one of the following four concentrations:

 - Leadership development;